fingltd/4mc/Readme.md

 Major contributors are listed below.

-* Carlo Medas - author of the library
+* Carlo Medas - author of the mc4 format and library
-* Yann Collett - mentor and author of LZ4 compression library
+* Yann Collett - mentor, author of LZ4 compression library